 1. Know the significance of privacy

-At times, brainstorming and open plan spaces are beneficial especially for growth and constructive criticisms, for continuous flow of ideas and concepts – yes.
+At times, brainstorming and open plan spaces are beneficial especially for growth and constructive criticisms, for the continuous flow of ideas and concepts – yes.
 But ultimately, every single employee is entitled to their work privacy.
-Employees, when overheard or interrupted can result to a less productive work.
+Employees, when overheard or interrupted can result in a less productive work.
 They all need time on their own, time to hear no one else but themselves and their creative juices.
 They all need a certain space where they can breathe, relax and not feel pressured to talk or voice out there opinions and ideas.
 Whether it is a virtual office in the Philippines or an office for rent – privacy provides productivity.
 Employees need a place where they are definitely alone and can think to themselves.
 That interestingly adds productivity and positive work attitude.

 2. Realize that loud music and an even louder chitchats equal to distraction